windicss/docs/integrations/javascript.md

   // Get windi processor
   const processor = new Processor()

-  // Parse html to get array of class matches with location const parser = new HTMLParser(html)
+  // Parse HTML to get array of class matches with location const parser = new HTMLParser(html)

-  // Generate preflight based on the html we input const preflightSheet = processor.preflight(html)
+  // Generate preflight based on the HTML we input const preflightSheet = processor.preflight(html)

   const PREFIX = 'windi-'